markjnkim/es_mod/02-css/content/lesson-4-grid.md

   }
 }
 ```
-​Let's break down this media query, rule by rule, so we can understand each integral transformation.
+Let's break down this media query, rule by rule, so we can understand each integral transformation.

 Let's start with the parent element rule: